fcasalen/c_tool_string/README.md

 check for strings in py files in a folder (and subfolder).
+Its default doesn't consider case sensitivity or accents and punctuation

 ## Shell Commands